 If you’re not interested in minting NFTs and only want to purchase them to hold or trade, it’s essential to know that the IRS treats them differently than trading capital assets such as real estate or stocks.
 Purchasing NFTs is completed by using cryptocurrency.
 Executing this conversion may be seen as a taxable event by the IRS as it treats cryptocurrency as property.

 Converting your crypto to purchase the NFT may require you to pay cryptocurrency tax on any gains you make.
 In addition, the profit could be taxed as ordinary income, depending on the amount of time it was held.
 Being liable for an additional 3.8 percent Investment Income Tax may also be possible if your income is high enough.
 You may also have to pay capital gains tax if you ever sell the NFT.
-However, NFTs are considered collectibles, which may make you liable to pay a 28 percent tax rate on any gain you make from the sale.
+The IRS has not issued any guidance regarding whether or not NFTs are considered collectibles.
+Many CPAs and financial planners believe that NFTs DO meet the definition of a collectible, which may make you liable to pay a 28 percent tax rate on any gain you make from the sale.
+Other CPAs are however arguing that the capital gains tax rate should apply, not the collectibles tax rate.
+It is best to consult an expert who is in the know of the latest regulations and who will be able to consider your case uniquely.

 Example of Cryptocurrency Tax and NFT Valuation